Regular patterns, substitudes, Feynman categories and operads: Strictification of regular patterns

+The inclusion $2$-functor is locally fully faithful by construction, so it remains to see it is locally essentially surjective, i.e.~essentially surjective on morphisms.
+We need to show, given strict regular patterns $\sigma$ and $\sigma'$, that any morphism $(F,G,\omega):\sigma \to \sigma'$ is equivalent to a strict one $(F,G_{\text{strict}}, \omega_{\text{strict}}{=}\id)$.
+Since $\sigma$ is bijective on objects, there is a unique way to define the strict $G_{\text{strict}}$ on objects so that $\omega_{\text{strict}}$ becomes the identity $2$-cell.
+It will be equivalent to $G$ by means of the old $\omega$, which also ensures the functoriality of $G_{\text{strict}}$.
+It is symmetric strict monoidal since $\freesym F$ and $\sigma'$ are.
+So the inclusion $2$-functor is locally essentially surjective, and hence altogether a biequivalence. \end{proof}

 \begin{blanko}{Algebras.} Let $W$ be a symmetric monoidal category.
 An {\em algebra} for a regular pattern $\tau: \freesym C \to M$ in $W$, is a symmetric strong monoidal functor $M \to W$.
-With morphisms of algebras given by monoidal natural transformations, one has a category $\tn{Alg}_{\tau}(W)$ of algebras of $(C,\tau,W)$ in $W$.
+With morphisms of algebras given by monoidal natural transformations, there is a category $\tn{Alg}_{\tau}(W)$ of algebras of $(C,\tau,M)$ in $W$.
 A morphism of regular patterns $(C,\tau,M) \to (C',\tau',M')$ induces a functor $\tn{Alg}_{\tau'}(W) \to \tn{Alg}_{\tau}(W)$ by precomposition.
-The following proposition is now clear. \end{blanko} \begin{prop} Equivalent regular patterns have equivalent categories of algebras. \end{prop} Together with Corollary~\ref{cor:strictregpat}, this justifies considering only strict regular patterns, as we do for the remainder of this article.
-This facilitates comparison with substitudes and operads.
+The following proposition is now clear. \end{blanko} \begin{prop} Equivalent regular patterns have equivalent categories of algebras. \end{prop} Together with Proposition~\ref{prop:strictregpat}, this justifies emphasising strict regular patterns, as we shall often do.
+This facilitates extracting equivalent characterisations of condition (2)---Guitart exactness and the hereditary condition, in turn exploited in the final comparison with substitudes.